Starting Podman containers at boot with systemd

 podman generate systemd <container>

-to generate a service file~/.config/systemd/user/
+to generate a service file - Move the file to

 systemctl --user enable/start